-TouchPoint uses organizations and meetings to track an individual’s participation (attendance) in church activities.
+TouchPoint uses Involvements and Meetings to track an individual’s participation (attendance) in church activities.
 When a person attends a meeting, the system will assign an Attend Type for that meeting.
 These are based on several factors that are different for Members and Guests.

-All organization Members have a Member Type and Member Types have Attend Types associated with them.
+All Involvement Members have a Member Type and Member Types have Attend Types associated with them.

 Attend Types Based on the Person’s Member Type¶

 Everyone with a Member Type of Member will also have an Attend Type of Member.
 Also, certain other Member Types (such as Student Worker) may have been created and set by the System Admin to also have a Member Attend Type.

 Certain Member Types (such as Teacher, Director, etc.) are considered to be Leaders and will have an Attend Type of Leader.

 An Attend Type of Leader is required for a lay user to be able to access that class if they have OrgLeadersOnly role.
 It is also used to determine who receives Email Attendance Notices.